- Session J: October 3 - 28 (20 days)

 Our program is one of the most prominent in the world and is one of only 12 ICAPs (Intensive Comprehensive Aphasia Program) in the country.
 We have a highly dedicated team of SLPs who practice innovative and tested techniques customized to each client's needs with a goal of achieving measurable results.

-We’ve also been doing this for awhile.
-Our program, founded in 1937, is widely regarded as the first intensive language therapy for those with aphasia — and other programs across the country are modeled from our original approach.
+We've been doing this for awhile — more than 80 years, in fact.
+Our program, founded in 1937, pioneered intensive language therapy for people with aphasia and their families.
+Other aphasia programs across the country are modeled after our original model and approach.

 It is difficult to find this level of intensive, innovative, and individualized approach to aphasia therapy.

 Payments are made directly to UMAP.
 Payment of your account is due to us in three installments: